faboo/restsh/Readme.md

 Notice that the order of the arguments doesn't matter - just that they're named correctly.
 Built-in functions and service methods may also have specific type requirements for their arguments.

 If you need to do more than one thing in a function, you can chain together expressions with `;`.
-The final expression will be result of the function.
+The final expression will be the result of the function.

 ## Handling errors